JaeMinBird/portfoliov3/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+### Identity & Brand

+The visual identity is built around these key elements:

+- **ASCII Art**: Embracing the retro charm of text-based art, creating a nostalgic connection to early computing
+- **Brutalism**: Adopting raw, unfiltered design elements that prioritize function and directness
+- **Terminal UI**: Drawing inspiration from command-line interfaces for a tech-authentic experience
+- **Wireframe Aesthetic**: Using minimal outlines and structural elements for a blueprint-like quality
+- **Retro-Future**: Combining vintage computing aesthetics with contemporary design principles
+- **Emoticons & Symbols**: Utilizing simple character combinations to create expressive visuals (⌐■_■) (ㅇㅅㅇ❀)
+- **Cat Motif**: Incorporating feline imagery as a playful, recurring theme throughout the brand

+This identity creates a unique digital persona that balances technical authenticity with approachable creativity.
+The combination of monospace typography, high-contrast colors, and ASCII art elements establishes a distinctive visual language that references computing history while feeling contemporary and deliberate.